chachie/lisp-diary/README.md

 # Basic workflow: #

   * Place the `lisp-diary.el` in your load path.
-  * **M-x todays-notes**
+  * **M-x todays-diary**
-      * This command takes you to the your diary notes file _at today's date_.
+      * This command takes you to the your diary file _at today's date_.
-      * If your diary notes file is not set, it will prompt you to choose the desired location for the notes.
+      * If your diary file is not set, it will prompt you to choose it.
   * **M-x add-days**
     * Because the app doesn't automatically insert new blank diary entries into the file, use this command to add as many such entries as you need.
   * **M-x topic-search**
-    * This command will search notes you have tagged.
+    * This command will search text in your diary entries that you have tagged.
 Enter space delimited words to search for.
 The word order does not matter.
     * The more words you add, the more refined the search is.
-Note that you should already have the notes tagged with all these words.
+Note that you should already have the text tagged with all these words.
     * With a prefix **C-u M-x topic-search**, search directly in the buffer, rather than getting the search results in a separate buffer.
       * use **C-x z** to repeat the topic-search command